 We try to stay away from candy as much as possible, but a few little treats are a welcome addition to any basket.

 - DIY chocolate lamb mold

-- Plastic eggs with coordinating candy with the colors of the salvation bracelet.
+- Plastic eggs (we fill with coordinating candy with the colors of the salvation bracelet.)

 Also check out our post on 10 allergen-free treats for Easter!